PhilipB777/P-and-S/README.md

 Task 7:
 I wrote a program called ‘es.py’ which outputs the number of e’s contained in a text file.
 When the program is run, the user is asked to enter a file name.
 The total number of e’s within the file text is returned to the user.

+Task 8:
+I wrote a program called ‘plot.py’ which displays a plot of the functions f(x)=x, g(x)=x² and h(x)=x³ in the range 0 - 4.
+When the program is run, a scatterplot is displayed to the user.